 • Set limits.
 Your toddler will start asking for unhealthy choices like pop or candy.
 It’s your job to say “no”.

-• When letting your toddler feed themselves, make sure you’re making it safe for them.
+• When letting your toddler feed themselves, make sure it’s safe for them.
 Your toddler is still learning how to eat.

 Your toddler will start showing some eating behaviour that may be challenging.
 Keep in mind that it’s normal.
 Your toddler may: